-While there is the occasional woodwind chumming in and blending with the melody – softening it and adding wistfulness -like someone looking at the past with rose colored glasses.
+While there is the occasional woodwind chumming in and blending with the melody – softening it and adding wistfulness -like someone looking at the past with rose-colored glasses.
 Which is fitting, a lot of Yukine’s action was driven by her late brother’s memory.
-The core of Yukine’s OST is calm and unhurried – STEADY with not much variation to its notes which is what Yukine have came to symbolize to her friends – a safe place wherein they can just be themselves.
+The core of Yukine’s OST is calm and unhurried – STEADY with not much variation to its notes which is what Yukine have come to symbolize to her friends – a safe place wherein they can just be themselves.
 Day in Day out, Tomoya and Sunohara can go to the reference room and they would find Yukine with a welcoming smile and a cup of coffee to offer.

 Is it no wonder that Tomoya fell in love with Yukine?

-While it it isn’t tackled in this route, we know that Tomoya is doesn’t feel his house to be a home preferring to avoid his father and bumming with Sunohara as much as possible.
+While it isn’t tackled in this route, we know that Tomoya is doesn’t feel his house to be a home preferring to avoid his father and bumming with Sunohara as much as possible.
 Tomoya also doesn’t feel accepted by his peers, most of the school think he is a delinquent.

 Yukine wordlessly sooth most of Tomoya’s unspoken insecurity.
 The reference provides him a home and Yukine’s complete acceptance of delinquents such as her brother’s friend show Tomoya that to Yukine the word delinquent doesn’t matter.

-Even Tomoya’s dilemma of being seen as Yukine’s brother isn’t as much as a dilemma, which makes this route the most conflict-free route of Clannad (except the joke and common routes).
+Even Tomoya’s dilemma of being seen as Yukine’s brother isn’t as much of a dilemma, which makes this route the most conflict-free route of Clannad (except the joke and common routes).
 This could be a good or bad thing depending on the reader.

 Now, let’s talk about why Yukine fell for Tomoya.